sensedeep/onetable-migrate/README.md

 let outstanding = await migrate.getOutstandingVersions()
 ```

-Migrations will save a history of migrations and the current OneTable schema after each migration.
+Migrations will save a history of migrations in the database.
+This will include the current OneTable schema.

 The Migration history will be saved as items using the `_Migration` model using the `_migrations:` primary hash key value.
 NOTE: the `:` delimiter is always used regardless of the OneTable delimiter setting.